TSonono/cpp-cmake-gtest-santiziers-coverage-setup/README.md

 To build the project after running the CMake script, one would simply run the command `make` in the `build/` directory.
 To run the test(s), one would run the command `ctest`.
 If a test fails, one can run a individual test like so `./tests/binary_search_test`.
 This would provide the output from the test and potentially the sanitizers if they find an error.

+To get the coverage report of the unit tests (given that the -DWITH_COVERAGE=On was called with the cmake command), run `make coverage`.
+The coverage report ends up in `build/coverage/index.html`.